Which US States Have Birds on Their Flags?

 Interactive Map: US State Flags with Birds

 "The pelican-in-her-piety is one of the few heraldic symbols that survived intact from medieval European bestiaries into American state government.
-French colonizers brought it to Louisiana in the 18th century; Louisiana kept it through territorial status, statehood, and two centuries of flag revisions.
-No other US state inherited its flag bird from a pre-American empire."
+French colonizers brought it to Louisiana in the 18th century; Louisiana kept it through territorial status, statehood, and two centuries of flag revisions."

 The Only US State Flag with a Pelican